ModUDuke/experiments/chapter1.md

 ```

---- type:VideoExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:9e9326a35b
+--- type:VideoExercise lang:r aspect_ratio:62.5 xp:50 skills:1
 ## Randomized Experiments
 *** =video_link
 //player.vimeo.com/video/198212082

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:243af9a90f
+--- type:MultipleChoiceExercise lang:r xp:50 skills:1
 ## Problem 3
-Laurel is now interested in determining whether the WePhone 10S is more bendable than the Universe S10.
-He tests this by having four of his friends try to bend one of the two phones for a duration of 1 minute each.
-Two of his friends really want to try to bend the Universe S10, so Laurel assigns those two friends to bend the Universe S10, whereas his other two friends are assigned to try to bending the WePhone 10S.
-He finds that the average treatment effect of the WePhone 10S on bendability is -2 degrees (i.e. on average, his friends bent the WePhone 10S 2 degrees less less than his friends bent the Universe S10).
+Laurel is wondering if it would be more realistic to test phone durability through a bending test rather than a crushing test.
+To find out, she convinces four of her friends try to join her at an electronics store to bend one of the two phones for a duration of 1 minute each.

+Two of her friends really want to try to bend the Universe S10, so Laurel assigns those two friends to bend the Universe S10, and her other two friends try bending the WePhone 10S.
+They find the Universe S10 bent about 2 degrees more than the WePhone 10, so she concludes the average treatment effect of the WePhone 10S on bendability is -2 degrees.
 Of the following, which is the most problematic design error in this experiment?

 *** =instructions